johnstoklas/buy-hive/README.md

   - Edit notes and titles using intuitive, inline-edit functionality built with **React hooks**.
   - Delete items or folders with real-time updates.
   - Move items between folders, ensuring maximum organization without clutter.

+- **Email Sharing**:
+  BuyHive allows users to share folders directly via email.
+This feature allows users to send items to friends and family without the hassle of having to send several links.

 - **Popup and Click Handling**:
   To reduce clutter and optimize the limited space in the extension window, BuyHive uses **useRef** to handle user clicks effectively.
 When a user clicks outside a pop-up, the pop-up disappears to minimize distractions.
 In addition, global variables are implemented to track the visibility of active popups, ensuring that multiple popups cannot be displayed simultaneously.